hacker9335/calc/Readme.md

 ## Calculator

-CircuitPython calculator firmware for a Feather RP2040 with DVI output, driven by a 5x4 matrix keypad.
+Calculator running on CircuitPython firmware with a Feather RP2040 with DVI output, driven by a 5x4 matrix keypad.

 ## Hardware

 - Adafruit Feather RP2040 DVI
 - 5x4 matrix keypad, diodes pointing toward the columns (cathode at column, anode at row)
 - HDMI/DVI display — tested target is a 7" 1024x600 panel, driven at 800x480 (panel scales it down)
--

 ## Keymap

 ```